What Is the S&P 500?

 The two most common approaches are:

 Exchange-traded funds (ETFs) track the S&P 500 and trade on exchanges throughout the day like individual stocks.
-They are generally accessible through any standard brokerage account and tend to have low management fees.
+They are generally accessible through any standard brokerage account and tend to carry low management fees.

-Index mutual funds track the same index but are structured differently — they are priced once per day after the market closes, and purchases are executed at that end-of-day price rather than at a real-time market price.
+Index mutual funds track the same index but are structured differently.
+They are priced once per day after the market closes, and purchases execute at that end-of-day price rather than a real-time market price.

 Both structures hold the same constituent companies in the same market-cap weighted proportions as the index, and both aim to deliver performance that closely mirrors the S&P 500 before fees.